-On April 7, just a few days after being hauled down to the police station and fined for mooning a concert crowd in Georgia, Lee ended up making a different kind of post-show detour after the band's stop in New Haven, Ct. — only this time, he ended up at the hospital instead, with the band forced to end their show about halfway through their usual set list.
+On April 7, just a few days after being hauled down to the police station and fined for mooning a concert crowd in Georgia, Lee ended up making a different kind of post-show detour after the band's stop in New Haven, Conn.
+This time, he ended up at the hospital instead, with the band forced to end their show about halfway through their usual set list.

 Watch Tommy Lee's 1989 Drum Solo

 As the Chronological Crüe timeline details the incident, on most nights, Lee's solo ended with a spectacular but fairly uneventful bungee drop.
 In New Haven, however, he was worried that the brake wouldn't be pulled in time, so he uncoupled himself in order to "reach his foot strap, turning him upside down."